CNA Certification – WOCC(C)

 CNA certification is a nationally recognized nursing specialty credential for nurses.
 Once certified, you can proudly use the credentials associated with your specialty ( WOCC(C) ) after your name.

 Care to Be the Best

 The first certification exam, offered in 1991, was in neuroscience nursing.
 Today, more than 15,000 nurses are CNA certified (see breakdown by specialty and province/territory).

 Certified nurses are…

 To become certified, you must pass a rigorous computer-based exam.
-There are two exam windows annually (see important dates).
+There are two exam windows annually (important dates for 2022 coming soon).
 Your exam preparation will be unique, depending on what you already know in your specialty.
-CNA offers many exam preparation resources, as do many nursing specialty associations.
+We offer many exam preparation resources, as do many nursing specialty associations.